dillionmegida/dillionmegida.com/src/pages/p/68. cover-letter-template/index.md

 Note that this is not the best of templates.
 It can also turn out to be very long if you're not concise enough.

 I hope you find this helpful.
 And if you do, kindly consider sharing it with your friends and reach out to me on Twitter--[@iamdillion](https://twitter.com/iamdillion)--with your testimony.

+Here's a twitter thread where I'd be adding people's testimonies as they come in: [Cover Letter Tweet](https://twitter.com/iamdillion/status/1476123357095632900?s=20)

 Also, if you have any questions or improvement suggestions, please feel free to reach out to me.

 I'll share the template, explain a few points in the template, and an example I've used before.